 Knowing what we know now, we can’t imagine there was any doubt that Star Trek: The Next Generation would be a success of massive proportions.
 However, when Patrick Stewart was cast as Captain Jean-Luc Picard in 1987, he didn’t think it would be much of commitment — definitely not a seven-season, 178-episode commitment.

 "It seemed to me an absurd notion to cast a middle aged, bald, English, classical actor in a science fiction TV series," Stewart told The A.V.
-Club in a new interview.
+Club in an interview.

 Though Stewart signed a six-season contract when he accepted the role, he was hesitant because he still wanted to do theater.
 However, his agent told him that it wouldn’t be a problem.